ksalehi/Noteworthy/docs/components.md

 * Why isn't NotebooksIndex a route in the example?
 Is it something about it taking you immediately to NotesIndex...
 * Why is there an index path and a none path for NotesIndex?
-* Why is there both a NoteForm in NotesIndexItem and a NoteEditArea in NoteDetail?
+* Why is there both a NoteForm in NotesIndexItem and a NoteEditArea in NoteDetail in the example?
 There is no NoteEditArea in wireframes example.
 * Am I supposed to put NoteDetail as a route under NotesIndex too?
 How do I access NoteDetail whether there is a notebookId provided or not?